devlink42/workshop-blockchain/README.md

 3. Click on the Create codespace on main button.
 4. Wait for the setup to complete before proceeding to the next step.

+> It will prompt you a message to install the "Python extension for Visual Studio Code", I would recommand to accept to avoid some warnings about missing dependencies

 ### Verify installation

 1. `$ algokit doctor` You should have something similar to the following: